tharangar/java-for-interviews/CodeSamples/COMMON_PRACTICE.md

 modified object : only requried parameters should be exposed through ESB. ( Audit details not shown under modified object even though audit details are added to the payload before save. )

-audit details : To be taken from modified object.
+audit details : To be taken from modified object in ESB .

 #### MODIFY_PENDING, DELETE_PENDING

 current object : currently active object in master tables

-modified object : submited changes by user . ( Do not expose audit details through ESB even though those are updated in the payload)
+modified object : submited changes by user . ( Do not expose audit details through ESB even though those are updated in the modified payload)

-audit details :  In ESB audit details of modified object should be exposed .
+audit details :  In ESB audit details of modified object should be exposed in this section. .

+### GET APIs.

+Other normal get APIs will provide only active object or deleted object.
+New Pending  - > Rejected data should be removed from master data hence can not be shown in this API.
+(Enterer view will provided rejected New pending requests due to data will be taken from temp table).

 ### Entere view

 Enterer view is provided to request submitted users to view submitted requests.
-It should have the changes he requested clearly along with audit details.
+It should have the changes he requested clearly .

 It also should have current and modified object as we considered in auth pending.
 Further it should have a parameter to retrive audit details from audit trail.
+(Ex, workflow ID and approval Id).

+Workflow and Approval modules have provided common APIs to get Audit details from workflowId and approvalId.

+Hence enterers can view Rejected requests from Enterer APIs.

 ## 8. Using lombok.